Lesson 3 of 19

 What to Do

-1. Go to bitwarden.com and create a free account
+1. Go to bitwarden.com on your computer and create a free account

-2. Use a strong master password — this is the one password you memorize.
+2. Choose a strong master password — this is the one password you memorize.
 Make it long (4+ random words) rather than complex.
-For example, pick random words like correct-horse-battery-staple — length beats complexity
+Pick random words like correct-horse-battery-staple — length beats complexity

-4. Install the mobile app on your phone
+3. Install the Bitwarden mobile app on your phone (iOS / Android)

 5. Enable two-factor authentication on your Bitwarden account (Settings → Security → Two-step Login)